5. Go to Small Claims Court

 - the Ministry is not able to help you because the business did not break any laws,

 - the Ministry is taking the business to court, but you might also be able to get money for other damages

 If you're asking for $35,000 or less, you can file a claim in Small Claims Court.
 You must file your claim within 2 years of when you first learned about the problem.

 If you want to sue for more than $35,000, you have to do this in Superior Court.
 It's very hard to do this without a lawyer.
-If you want to sue in Superior Court, you should try to get legal help.
-If you still want to sue in Small Claims Court, you can waive the amount that is over $35,000.
-For example, if you are owed $40,000, you can waive your right to $5,000 and sue in Small Claims Court for $35,000.
+You should try to get legal help.
+Or, you can decide to sue in Small Claims Court if you waive the amount that is over $35,000.
+For example, if you're owed $40,000, you can give up your right to $5,000 and sue in Small Claims Court for $35,000.

 The Ministry of the Attorney General website has a self-help guide for Small Claims Court.

 In Small Claims Court, you have a chance to tell your story to a judge and present your evidence.
-The company will also have a chance to tell their story.
+The business will also have a chance to tell their story.

-You do not need a lawyer to represent you in Small Claims Court.
+You don't need a lawyer to represent you in Small Claims Court.
 But, talking to a lawyer or paralegal can help you understand the court process.
 If you have a low income, you might be able to get help from Pro Bono Ontario.